-Online marketplace Etsy (NASDAQ: ETSY) reported results ahead of analyst expectations in the Q2 FY2022 quarter, with revenue up 10.6% year on year to $585.1 million.
-However, guidance for the next quarter was less impressive, coming in at $557.5 million at the midpoint, being 2.18% below analyst estimates.
-Etsy made a GAAP profit of $73.1 million, down on its profit of $98.2 million, in the same quarter last year.
+Online marketplace Etsy (NASDAQ: ETSY) reported Q3 FY2022 results beating Wall St's expectations, with revenue up 11.6% year on year to $594.4 million.
+The company expects that next quarter's revenue would be around $740 million, which is the midpoint of the guidance range.
+That was in roughly line with analyst expectations.
+Etsy made a GAAP loss of $963 million, down on its profit of $89.9 million, in the same quarter last year.

 Founded by a struggling amateur furniture maker Robert Kalin and his two friends, Etsy (NASDAQ: ETSY) is one of the world’s largest online marketplaces, focusing on handmade or vintage items.

 Etsy operates a two-sided online marketplace that connects tens of millions of buyers and sellers around the world with a focus on unique and creative goods that are crafted and curated by individuals or small businesses.
 Most of its products are in six main categories: home furnishings, jewelry, craft supplies, apparel, paper & party supplies, and beauty & personal care.
 The company is asset lite: it owns no warehouses, takes no inventory risk, and does not operate a supply chain network.